DAT Scoring System

 The job of a dentist is one of the most well paid professions today.
 Dentists have become extremely popular with the masses and more people visit dentists today than they have ever before.
 With the increased awareness about health and hygiene it can be said that dentists will always remain in demand.
 A student on the path of becoming a dentist is surely headed to a rewarding career and needs to be congratulated for it.
 However, it is a long way that he has chosen and hence he should be prepared for the milestones as they come.

-The first and probably the most important milestone to be crossed to be a dentist is the DAT.
-DAT is the decisive step, where you are either chosen or rejected by dental schools of America.
-This is determined by the score that you receive in DAT.
-All dental schools consider DAT scores of students in order to take them into their institutions.
-There is no point in dreaming high if you don’t get past the initial step of DAT.
+The first and probably the most important milestone to be crossed to be a dentist is the DAT, which is a decisive step to test where you are either chosen or rejected by dental schools of America.
+This is determined by the score that you receive in the test.
+All dental schools consider the scores of students in order to take them into their institutions.
+There is no point in dreaming high if you don’t get past the initial step of the test.

 How can DAT Score help to Predict your Performance?

-DAT is instrumental in understanding the ability levels and skills of students that are considered necessary for dental studies.
-These skills tested in DAT not only include academic achievement skills but also test basic outlook and mental setup of students as required for success in dental schools.
-It tests students for their knowledge of science subjects like biology, organic chemistry, general chemistry, mathematics etc. and also tests them for problem solving, logical reasoning and perceptive skills.
+The test is instrumental in understanding the ability levels and skills of students that are considered necessary for dental studies.
+These skills tested not only include academic achievement skills but also test basic outlook and mental setup of students as required for success in dental schools.
+It tests students for their knowledge of science subjects like Biology, Organic Chemistry, General Chemistry, Mathematics etc. and also tests them for Problem Solving, Logical Reasoning and Perceptive Skills.
 These skills are considered basic for the studies that students will take up in their future.
-Hence, if they perform well in DAT, it predicts that they will be successful in completing the college coursework as well.
+Hence, if they perform well in the test, it predicts that they will be successful in completing the college coursework as well.

 Scoring DAT Performance

-You should keep in mind that you are not only in competition with the students taking the DAT along with you, but with all the students who have taken DAT in recent years and who are eligible for the same seats as you are.
-Therefore, if you want to get noticed amongst all other applicants, the only way to do so is by getting a high DAT score.
+You should keep in mind that you are not only in competition with the students taking the exam along with you, but with all the students who have taken it in recent years and who are eligible for the same seats as you are.
+Therefore, if you want to get noticed amongst all other applicants, the only way to do so is by getting a high score.